 Rarely these days are children (or adults) social.
 Kids at school are focused completely on learning and at home they’re often involved in sports or more likely watching the TV or playing video games.
 Halloween is a rare time of year where kids are expected to get off their butts and start socializing.

 It’s also a great time for adults to do the same.
-It seems in 2014, no one is allowed to have a good time.
+It seems in 2017, no one is allowed to have a good time.
 For adults it’s all work and for kids it’s all learning.
-Of course, the fact that kids are actually less intelligent and adults more stressed than ever doesn’t seem to deter the Halloween haters.
+Of course, the fact that kids are actually less intelligent and adults more stressed than ever doesn’t seem to deter the Halloween haters (or the other kill joys).

 Just relax and have fun this Halloween.
 Be social.
 Dress up.
 Decorate your house and yard.
 Join in the fun and laughter of the kids who trick or treat at your house.
 Life is too short to be a Halloween scrooge simply because someone of a different religion might have celebrated it a few hundred years ago or you feel it has negative overtones (when the only negative one is you).